pauldjmetsi/nkp-ci-cd-demo/readme.md

 # Nutanix NKP CI/CD Demo App
-This app can be used to demonstrate NKP's Continuous Delivery.
-The app displays a web page with the following:
+This Flask app can be used to demonstrate NKP's Continuous Delivery.
+The Flask app displays a web page with the following:

 ***Hello from NKP Demo!***